Kibbu92/CustumQuantumTensorflow/paper/paper.md

 It is important to emphasize that QuLayer is not intended as a replacement for dedicated quantum hardware simulators, but rather as a lightweight and efficient framework for embedding variational quantum circuits within machine learning workflows.
 Its primary contribution lies in enabling fast experimentation and integration of quantum-inspired models within widely used deep learning ecosystems.
-Overall, QuLayer provides a practical and immediately usable tool for hybrid quantum-classical research, enabling faster development cycles, improved accessibility, and scalable experimentation within GPU-accelerated environments.
+Overall, QuLayer provides a practical and immediately usable tool for hybrid quantum-classical research, enabling faster development, improved accessibility, and scalable experimentation within GPU-accelerated environments.

 # AI usage disclosure